7 Min.

 As of 2021, long-distance commuters with a daily commute of 21 kilometers or more can apply for the new mobility premium (Mobilitätsprämie).
 In order to apply, your taxable income must not exceed the basic tax-free allowance (Grundfreibetrag) of 9,744 euros (as of 2021).
 The bonus is based on the 2021 commuter allowance increase and will remain valid until 2026.
 If eligible, you can apply for this premium directly on your tax return and receive it directly to your bank account.
 The premium grants a bonus of 14% to the already increased commuter allowance from the 21st kilometer of one-way travel to work and the assessment basis for the premium varies upon the difference between your annual taxable income and the basic tax-free allowance.

-2. Commutes to your main residence with two households
+2. Commutes to your main residence with double household management

 Many employees manage two households for professional purposes and shorter commutes to the office, leading to common trips between their primary and secondary residences.
 One trip per week (or a total of 46 per calendar year) back to your primary residence can be deducted using the commuter allowance regardless of means of transportation.
 The same rules apply: either the outward or return journey can be deducted.
 The allowance can be deducted even if no costs were incurred from the trip, such as if you were given a ride.